jxv/jxv.github.io/blog/2017-10-20-Version-You-an-API-for-Great-Good.md

 An IDL enforces that abstraction into language agnostic interface.
 This interface is the spec.
 With a generator, the spec creates a client side SDK and a server-side stubs.
-It doesn’t stop there.
+It doesn’t have to stop there.
-It the spec can create documentation as well.
+The spec can create documentation as well.

 ### Diff’ing the Specs